-- •What happens when an agreement differs from common law convention?
+- •What happens when an agreement differs from common or statutory law?
 The contract will be enforced as written because Parties have freedom to contract as they wish - •What happens to an agreement made before the contract is signed but not included in the written contract?